-The stereo is located in the head compartment.
-An iPod®/MP3 USB input jack is included with the stereo and is installed on the helm.
-An optional satellite radio system made up of a receiver and an antenna installed on the T-top is available.
-Refer to the stereo owner's manual for additional information.
+The stereo is located inside the console head compartment.
+An iPod®/MP3 USB input jack is included with the stereo system.
+An optional satellite radio system is available.
+The antenna is installed on the T-top.
+The satellite receiver is located behind the electronics access panel located on the aft wall.
+Refer to the stereo owner's manual.